 So how is all of this coming together?
 Where are we in spatial computing’s lifecycle?
 And where are there gaps in the value chain that signal opportunity for AR and VR players?
 We dive into these questions and others through numbers and narratives.
 The goal, as always, is to empower you with a knowledge edge.

-This report highlights ARtillery Intelligence’s viewpoints, gathered from its daily in-depth coverage of spatial computing.
-To support the narrative, data are cited throughout the report.
+This report highlights ARtillery Intelligence viewpoints, gathered from its daily in-depth market coverage.
+To support narratives, data are cited throughout the report.
 These include ARtillery Intelligence’s original data, as well as that of third parties.
-Data sources are attributed in each case.
+Sources are linked or attributed in each case.

-For market sizing and forecasting, ARtillery Intelligence follows disciplined best practices, developed and reinforced through its principles’ 15 years in tech sector research and intelligence.
-This includes the past 4 years covering AR & VR exclusively, as seen in research reports and daily reporting.
+For market sizing and forecasting, ARtillery Intelligence follows disciplined best practices, developed and reinforced through its principles’ 17 years in tech-sector research and intelligence.
+This includes the past 7 years covering AR & VR exclusively, as seen in research reports and daily reporting.

 Unless specified in its stock ownership disclosures, ARtillery Intelligence has no financial stake in the companies mentioned in its reports.
 The production of this report likewise wasn’t commissioned.
 With all market sizing, ARtillery Intelligence remains independent of players and practitioners in the sectors it covers, thus mitigating bias in industry revenue calculations and projections.
 ARtillery Intelligence’s disclosures, stock ownership and ethics policy can be seen in full here.